-This electronic book (e-book) by Howard Culbertson re-lives the first nine months he and his wife Barbara spent as missionaries to Italy.
-These 7 chapters (including the Preface and Postscript) are full of stories reflecting on what it means to be a cross-cultural missionary to Italy.
-Originally published by Beacon Hill Press of Kansas City with ISBN number 0-8341-0401-6
+This ebook by Howard Culbertson re-lives the first nine months he and his wife Barbara spent as missionaries to Italy.
+These seven chapters (including the Preface and Postscript) are full of stories reflecting on what it means to be a cross-cultural missionary to Italy.
+Originally published by what is now called The Foundry it has ISBN number 0-8341-0401-6

-Barbara's brother, Dr. Gerard Reed, served several years as a history professor at Mid-America Nazarene University in Olathe, Kansas.
-As we were leaving the U.S. for Italy, he and his wife, Roberta, gave us a record titled "Jesus Is the Answer."
-Recorded by the MANU quartet, it includes a song written by Bill Gaither called "Because He Lives."
+Barbara's brother, Dr. Gerard Reed, served as a history professor for several years at Mid-America Nazarene University in Olathe, Kansas.
+As we were leaving the U.S. for Italy, he and his wife, Roberta, gave us a vinyl record titled "Jesus Is the Answer."
+Recorded by the MANU collegiate quartet, it includes a song written by Bill Gaither called "Because He Lives."
 Now, I haven't been in Italy even long enough to know all the problems a missionary faces, much less long enough to have discovered all the solutions to those problems.
 But we have run into enough problems to keep us busy.
 Sometimes when things really seem to be closing in on me, I put that quartet record on our stereo and play it over ... and over .. . and over . . . until finally Barbara comes out and says, "Don't we have any other records that you like?"

 Before we left for Italy we attended the annual Missionary Institute and Workshop for newly appointed and furloughed Nazarene missionaries.
 It was held near Colorado Springs at Glen Eyrie, the headquarters and retreat complex of the Navigators organization.
 One afternoon, during a break between sessions, I picked up a copy of The Navigator's Log from a hallway display table.
 In that issue, Navigators Director Lorne Sanny told a story that has stayed with me as a rookie missionary trying to sort out priorities, trying to know where to begin my ministry.